ibm-cloud-docs/pattern-zerto-dr-vcf/storage-design.md

 {: #storage-considerations}

 - The ZVMs and VRAs are deployed in the VCF environment, they use storage from the provisioned data store, which in the case of VCF is vSAN based.
-- For replication, an important consideration, especially given that vSAN is used for the VMware VCF on {{site.data.keyword.cloud_notm}} data stores, is to properly size the recovery site VMware deployment data stores to accommodate the replicas.
+- Properly size the recovery site VMware deployment data stores to accommodate the replicas.
 Scaling a vSAN cluster involves adding more bare metal ESXis to the cluster.